blogusz/Movie-Recommendation-Systems/README.md

 | **📊 Data Sparsity** | Most users rate only a tiny fraction of available items | Insufficient data for accurate predictions |

 **This project demonstrates** how different recommendation techniques address these challenges, with practical implementations showing their strengths and limitations.

 ---

-## 📖 Overview

-This project implements and analyzes **four major recommendation system techniques** using real-world movie datasets.
-Each approach is thoroughly documented with theory, implementation, and comparative analysis.

-**What makes this project unique:**

-- ✅ **Complete implementations** from scratch using industry-standard libraries
-- ✅ **Multiple datasets** (MovieLens, Netflix, TMDB, MyAnimeList) for robust validation
-- ✅ **Unified notebooks** combining theory, code, and analysis in one place
-- ✅ **Production-ready code** with detailed documentation and visualizations

----